TheRincon/rexsearch/README.md

 # rsearch
 Port of [vsearch](https://github.com/torognes/vsearch) into Rust

-Of course, the licensing applies from vsearch.
+The licensing applies from vsearch, since it is mostly a port.
 I intend no copyright or other infringment.
 All credit to Torbjørn Rognes (torognes), also took some code from rust::bio.
 Same applies, all credit to Johannes.
 And of course, [usearch](https://www.drive5.com/usearch/).

 Rewriting vsearch with protein comparison and FOGSAA.
 I have a few ideas how to use this for annotation and other projects.
 Such as "overhang" extension.
 I need to a tool to try to fill in gaps in assemblies from PacBio to Illumina.
 My Illumina reads always drop coverage in HiSeq and I would like to "fill-in" these gaps by returning partial alignments and long overhangs.
 Many tools already do something similar, but not quite the way I wish to use it though.
 Still getting to the point of the original intent.
 Now, I am also thinking about making several smaller, more modular tools, as part of package perhaps.